-Calling hours will be at the Cornerstone United Pentecostal Church, 785 Jackson Street, Nelsonville Friday, February 26, 2021 5-7 pm and Saturday 10 am – noon.
-Family will then go to the graveside.
-These abbreviated arrangements are due to Covid.
+Calling hours were at the Cornerstone United Pentecostal Church, 785 Jackson Street, Nelsonville Friday, February 26, 2021, 5-7 pm and Saturday, 10 am – 12 noon.
+Family then preceded to the graveside.
+These abbreviated arrangements are due to Covid 19.

 Arrangements are by Warren-Brown Funeral Home in Nelsonville